RobertSteane/rtas0/README.md

 🌱 I’m currently working on improving my use of Machine Learning

-🔭 I am looking for a full time Data Scientist role either around London or remotely.
+🔭 I am looking for an entry level Data Scientist or Data Engineer role either around London or remotely.

 📫 How to reach me: https://www.linkedin.com/in/robert-steane/